AgyLuczak/SECOND-STORY-SHOP/TESTING.md

 I have used the PEP8 CI Python Linter application to test my Python and Jinja syntax.
 The initial results showed a lot of white space and lines of code that were too long.
 After formatting the code, the validation still flagged some lines as too long.
 I decided to leave them in their original format as breaking them down could harm the clarity of the code.

-Screenshots of the results can be found in the documentation folder. [python validation screenshots](docs/python_validation)
+Screenshots of the results can be found in the documentation folder: [python validation screenshots](docs/python_validation)

 <br>